Nycose/5-ecommerce-backend-udacity/README.md

 - Draft a map of endpoints to expose for the frontend.

 #### Database Setup
-- Create a connection to a Postgres database from the provided Node application.
+- Create a connection to a Postgres database from the Node application.
 - Add tables and columns according to the database schema doc from step 1.

 ####Create Models